 You’ll find Coalmont about 20 to 25 minutes northwest of Princeton.
 In days gone by, Coalmont was a junction on the Kettle Valley Railway.
 Today that old rail line is part of the Great Trail (formerly the Trans Canada Trail).
 Some people here can trace their roots back to the gold rush of 1885.
 One of their oldest buildings here (1912) is the Coalmont Hotel.
 It is temporarily closed, and we hope it reopens soon.

 White Sands Beach is just south of Coalmont on the Great Trail.
-It’s a great place to spend the day in the summer, on the banks of the Tulameen River.
-Just outside of town you’ll find the Granite Creek Rec Site; known for its outdoor activities.
+It’s a great place to spend the day in the summer.
+Hanging out on the Tulameen River’s banks is a quiet piece of serenity.
+You can find the Granite Creek Rec Site, known for its outdoor activities, just outside of town.
 There are several great places to fish here too.
-The Tulameen River is a great place to start and there are dozens of small lakes in the area.
+The Tulameen River is a great place to start, and there are dozens of small lakes in the area.
 It’s the perfect place for fishing year-round.

 The Village of Tulameen